Comparing IBM StreamSets Pipelines

 - Data Collector pipelines

-- Data Collector pipelines are data ingestion pipelines that can read from and write to a large number of heterogeneous origins and destinations.
-Data Collector pipelines perform record-based data transformations in streaming, CDC, or batch modes.
+- Data Collector pipelines are streaming data pipelines that continuously read, process, and write data as soon as the data becomes available.
+Data Collector pipelines can read from and write to a large number of heterogeneous origins and destinations.
+The pipelines perform record-based data transformations.

 - Transformer pipelines